Conference Logo ProgramMaster Logo

 Symposium 3D Printing of Biomaterials and Devices

-Presentation Title Engineering Location, External Shape, and Internal Pore Geometry, to achieve Stiffness-Matched, 3D Printed, Nickel-Titanium Mandibular Graft Fixation Plates
+Presentation Title Engineering Location, External Shape, and Internal Pore Geometry, to Achieve Stiffness-Matched, 3D Printed, Nickel-Titanium Mandibular Graft Fixation Plates

 Author(s) Luis H. Olivas Alanis, Agnieszka Chmielewska-Wysocka, Ciro Rodriguez, David Dean